Version 1.1

 Assurance Process

-The service shall undergo the DSF assurance process to obtain the “Comply” or “Meet” result in order to proceed with the deployment process.
+The service shall undergo the DSF assurance process to proceed with the deployment process.

 Deployment Process